+State: Michigan

-State: Michigan Project No.: F-81-R-6
+Project No.: F-81-R-7

-Study No.: 230485 Title: Assessment of Chinook and coho salmon populations and their prey in eastern Lake
+Study No.: 230485

+Title: Assessment of Chinook and coho salmon populations and their prey in eastern Lake Michigan
-Michigan

-Period Covered: October 1, 2004 to September 30, 2005
+Period Covered: October 1, 2005 to September 30, 2006

-Study Objectives: To assess the health of Chinook and coho salmon stocks in Lake Michigan through continuous monitoring of distribution, relative abundance, growth, mortality, diet composition, and clinical indicators of disease.

-Summary: Data collection through fishery-independent sampling programs is an essential component of fisheries stock assessment and management.
-Chinook and coho salmon populations are important to the fish community as a control of exotic forage fishes (Krueger et al. 1995) and their populations support a highly valuable recreational fishery (Bence and Smith 1999).

-Michigan Department of Natural Resources (MDNR) experimental sampling of Pacific salmon in Michigan waters of Lake Michigan began only in 1990, and we were not routinely successful in collecting these fish until 1994.
-This study is a continuation of the sampling program initiated in 1990.
-During 2005, Chinook salmon (N=124 fish) and were collected in Statistical Districts MM-6 and MM-8.
-However, coho salmon were not captured in the survey in 2005.
+- Study Objectives: To assess the health of Chinook and coho salmon stocks in Lake Michigan through continuous monitoring of distribution, relative abundance, growth, mortality, diet composition, and clinical indicators of disease. - Summary: Data collection through fishery-independent sampling programs is an essential component of fisheries stock assessment and management.
+Chinook salmon Oncorhynchus tshawytscha and coho salmon O. kisutch populations are important to the fish community as a control of exotic forage fishes (Krueger et al. 1995) and their populations support a valuable recreational fishery (Bence and Smith 1999).
+Michigan Department of Natural Resources (MDNR) experimental sampling of Pacific salmon in Michigan waters of Lake Michigan began in 1990 and this study is a continuation of that sampling program.
+During 2006, Chinook salmon (N=81 fish; Table 1) were collected in Statistical Districts MM-6 and MM-8.
+However, only one coho salmon was sampled in the survey in 2006.

-Average (+1 SE) catch rates for Chinook salmon in east-central (across units) Lake Michigan were 3.3±0.7 fish per standard gill net set in 2005.
-Mean Catch rates by unit were 2.1±1.1 for MM-6 and 5.5±0.6 for MM-8.
-Preliminary analysis of the survey CPEs suggests that the relative abundance of Chinook salmon is down slightly in MM-6, but up substantially in MM-8 from the previous year (2.9+0.9 and 1.3+0.3 for MM-6 and MM-8 in 2004, respectively).
-Complete biological data were recorded for Chinook salmon as well as for the other salmonines collected (e.g., brown trout); these data, including samples for bacterial kidney disease (BKD) detection, are currently being evaluated.
-Forage fishes were sampled using hydroacoustics and midwater trawls according to a lake-wide protocol (Fleischer et al. 2001); detailed forage fish results were reported to the Lake Michigan Committee in March 2005 (Warner et al. 2005).
+Average (± 1 SE) catch rate (CPE) for Chinook salmon in east-central Lake Michigan (across districts) was 3.1 ± 0.7 in 2006.
+Mean catch rates by unit were 1.0 ± 0.5 for MM-6 and 4.5 ± 0.9 for MM-8.
+Preliminary analysis of the survey CPE suggests that the relative abundance of Chinook salmon is down in MM-6 and MM-8 from the previous year (2.1 ± 1.1 and 5.5 ± 0.6 for MM-6 and MM-8 in 2005, respectively); however, survey effort was very low in 2006 (N=18 lifts; Table 2).
+Biological data (length, weight, sex, maturity, tags, clips, age, diet, and observable diseases) were recorded for Chinook salmon as well as for the other salmonines collected (e.g., coho salmon, lake trout Salvelinus namaycush, and steelhead O. mykiss); these data, including samples to be screened for the presence of bacterial kidney disease (BKD), are currently being evaluated.
+Forage fishes were sampled using hydroacoustics and midwater trawls according to a lake-wide protocol (Fleischer et al. 2001).
+Detailed forage fish results were reported to the Lake Michigan Committee in March 2006 (Warner et al. 2006).

-Findings: Jobs 1, 3, 4, 5, 6, 7, and 8 were scheduled for 2004-2005, and progress is reported below.
+Findings: Jobs 1, 3, 4, 5, 6, 7, and 8 were scheduled for 2005-06, and progress is reported below.

 Job 1.
-Title: Establish the distribution pattern, relative abundance, and origin of Chinook and coho salmon in eastern Lake Michigan.-A revised sampling protocol was implemented in 1997 to better define the spatial and temporal variation in fish distribution (Schneeberger et al. 2001).
+Title: Establish distribution of fish.-A revised sampling protocol was implemented in 1997 to better define the spatial and temporal variation in fish distribution (Schneeberger et al. 2001).
 The sample design is a stratified-random design that targets both inshore and offshore thermal habitats using surface and suspended graded-mesh gill nets.
 By covering at least two statistical districts in the lake, and by sampling one unit in both the spring and summer, we were able to better define the relative abundance of Chinook salmon populations in Lake Michigan.
-In 2005, however, we had to reduce our sampling effort (Table 1) and did not conduct the seasonal component of the survey.
-Also, catches of coho salmon have been very low in recent years (only 12 coho were collected in the 33 net sets during 2004; Table 2) and no coho were caught in 21 net sets in 2005 (Table 2).
+In 2006, however, we had to reduce our sampling effort (Table 2) and did not conduct the seasonal component of the survey.
+Also, catches of coho salmon have been very low in recent years as only 12 coho were collected in the 33 net sets during 2004, no coho were caught in 21 net sets in 2005, and only one coho was caught in 18 net sets in 2006 (Table 1).